magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something when befor a quote is submitted
+*  If one wants to do something when befor a quote is submitted

 ### 120. checkout_type_multishipping_create_orders_single